Special Resource Pages:

 Below you'll find some catalogue searches for music from English Composers.

 Interested in biographical articles for English composers?
-For articles, try searching on Biography Resource Center.
+For articles, try searching on Biography in Context.
 (You'll need to log in with your library card details to access this resource.)

 Below you'll find some catalogue searches for music from English Composers.